trufflesuite/truffle/src/intro.md

   **`truffle run <external-plugin-command>`**.

   It's still early, so we'd love to solicit your feedback on this!
-This feature is intentionally minimal to start, so thoughts and ideas are appreciated.
+This feature is intentionally minimal to start, so we'd appreciate your thoughts and ideas for it.

   See [`truffle run`](#user-content-what-s-new-in-truffle-v5-truffle-run)
   notes for more.